Zavy86/WikiDocs/helpers/easymde-2.18.0/README.md

 ### Loading the editor

-After installing and/or importing the module, you can load EasyMDE onto the first TextArea on the web page:
+After installing and/or importing the module, you can load EasyMDE onto the first `textarea` element on the web page:

 ```html
 <textarea></textarea>